Human-Hummus/Flaarc/README.md

 to type a \# on it's own, ensure it's preceded by a backslash, like this: \\\#.

+##  Functions
+Functions in Flaarc are just programs.
+You can make your own functions by copying the executable file into "/lib/flaarc".
+The syntax of a function is as follows:
+{ FUNCTION\_NAME\_HERE : FUNCTION ARG HERE }
+Upon seeing this, the parser will try to run a program in the directory /lib/flaarc and will pass the "FUNCTION ARG HERE" section as **one** CLI argument to the program.
+Anything the program writes to the standard output will be parsed and then put in the document.
+Because it's parsed, it's syntactically legal to declare variables and even call other function within the output of the program.
+Note: if the funtion is called without a ':', and therefore no argument to pass to the progam, it will run the program without passing anything to it.

+One way this could be used, is if you want to be able to import your name, make a title, etc. **without** having to retype it every time you make a new document, you could make a function that you could call at the beginning of the document that retuns the needed text.

+There are reserved functions:

+- he list function makes lists.
+- The link function makes links.

+##  Thank you.
+I want to say, thank you for showing interest in this hobby project, it's been fun for me, and I hope you'll have fun too.

 ##  Features I want to add: